 Parking signs have been kept to a minimum to preserve the beauty of our campus.
 Consequently, signs primarily designate where you are allowed to park, rather than where you may not park.

-- Medical permit: Medical permits are available for those students having a vehicle on campus, and due to an illness, injury or other medical reason have a mobility issue which significantly limits their walking distance.
+- Medical permit: Medical permits are available for those students having a registered vehicle on campus, and due to an illness, injury or other medical reason have a mobility issue which significantly limits their walking distance.
 Requests must be made through Health Services.
 Medical permits are temporary and are valid only for the duration of the medical issue.
+The permit is exclusive to the registered vehicle to which it is assigned.

-- Faculty/staff permit: All faculty/staff may obtain a no-cost parking permit from Security and Campus Safety.
+- Faculty/staff permit: All faculty/staff may obtain a no-cost parking permit from Campus Safety.
 The permit allows parking in any designated faculty/staff lot or space.

 Visitor permits are to be displayed on the rear view mirror facing out toward the windshield.